Parent concern has motivated the Wauwatosa School District to modify its 2013-2014 calendar, shortening it by two school days.

 A parent at the Jan.
 14 meeting said that for families with students who go to summer school and are involved in fall sports, there is little time for family vacations of even a week.

-The original calendar's days off were scheduled around weekends, and in conjunction with teacher in-service days, so that for the students, there would be four days off in a row.
+The original calendar's days off were scheduled around weekends, and in conjunction with teacher in-service days, so that for the students, there would be four days off in a row, and for the teachers, three.
 Chanen characterized the four-day breaks as "nice, but not necessary," and the board approved the shortened year.

 Your link to the biggest stories in the suburbs delivered Thursday mornings.